By: Sarah Stone

 Costs also vary widely depending on the type of program you’re pursuing.
 For example, if you volunteer with an after-school sports program, chances are the monetary investment in that program overall is minimal; volunteers need little training, equipment is generally donated or purchased at a low cost, and the program usually takes place at a school, community center, or church.
 Conversely, if you sign up for a marine research program that provides divemaster certification, costs are significantly higher: equipment, training (both dive training and research gathering and interpretation training), staff, travel, and other necessities require a larger investment.

-Cultural imperialism and sustainability
+A few notes on cultural imperialism and sustainability

 Before jumping in with the first volunteering abroad organization that piques your interest, do your research to ensure they’re conducting positive, successful, and sustainable work with their host community.

-We’ve all heard the dangers of groups that “parachute” in to a host country while neglecting existing work being accomplished there, and doing instead what they think the community needs.
+We’ve all heard the dangers of groups that parachute in to a host country while neglecting existing work being accomplished there, and doing instead what they think the community needs.
 This doesn’t usually happen with negative intent in mind.
 In fact, many unsustainable organizations and initiatives are founded by volunteers who were inspired by a trip abroad, and wanted to find a way to encourage others to support that cause; but rather than funneling support to an existing, local program, they create their own NGOs without understanding or appreciating how this dilutes development efforts.
 While their intentions might be good, their actions are not.

 Oftentimes when a host organization develops a partnership with a larger, international placement group, it’s because the community doesn’t have sufficient resources and assistance available at its disposal.
 Reputable placement organizations pride themselves on providing local solutions to local issues—building partnerships with host country groups allows them to avoid the cultural imperialism issue and instead focus on problems already identified by a community, and to provide additional support (e.g., funding or volunteers) to existing initiatives.

-While choosing a volunteering abroad program to work with, ask yourself whether they have a long-term, positive effect on the host community.
+While choosing an ethical volunteering abroad program to work with, ask yourself whether they have a long-term, positive effect on the host community.
 In what year was the organization established, and how long has it worked with that particular host community?
 Do they have project reports available?
 Do they have recognition for their efforts, or partnerships with well-known or regulatory organizations and agencies?
 Speak with staff, read reviews from past volunteers, and browse articles and blog posts about the organization before signing up.

-Are you up for volunteering abroad?
+Are you ready to volunteer abroad?

 Do you want to emphasize ‘volunteer’ or ‘vacation’?